Recursive properties of the characteristic polynomial of weighted lattices: Preliminaries

-In this subsection, we recall basic facts and definitions of $q$-polymatroids.
-In all of the following, the definitions are $q$-analogues of those found in the literature on matroids and polymatroids; we simply consider the more general case of the lattice $\mL(E)$.
-The main difference between the case $q=1$ and $q>1$ is that in the former case we have the Boolean lattice, which is distributive, while the subspace lattice is not.
+We outline basic facts and definitions of $\mL$-Polymatroids and $q$-polymatroids.
+In all of the following, the definitions are extensions of those found in the literature on matroids and polymatroids; we simply consider these structures to be defined on more general lattices than the Boolean lattice.

+For structures defined on the subspace lattice, the main difference to those defined over the Boolean lattice is brought about by the fact that the latter is distributive, while the subspace lattice is not.
 Furthermore, while both lattices are relatively complemented, the complement of an element of the subspace lattice is not unique.
 Finally, over a finite field, an orthogonal complement of an element is not in general one of its complements in the subspace lattice.

-The first definition is from \cite[Definition 2]{shiromoto19}; see also \cite{gorla2019rank}, wherein the rank function of a $q$-polymatroid may be real-valued.
+The first results on $q$-polymatroids and codes can be read in \cite{shiromoto19} and \cite{gorla2019rank}.